TechX-Resources/SignLanguageTranslator/README.md

 This project aims to build an AI-powered sign language tutor chatbot that uses computer vision and a large language model  to provide real time, personalized feedback, corrections, and conversational practice.
 The system will guide users as they sign in front of their webcam, instantly analyze their gestures, and offer encouraging, adaptive tips making sign language learning more engaging, accessible, and effective.

+To try a live demo of our app: https://9a46b98b825e0f1eeb.gradio.live